cckmwong-data/AI_quantamental_tech_email-alerts/README.md

 # AI-Powered Quantamental Tech Email Alerts

 [This project](https://app.powerbi.com/view?r=eyJrIjoiZDhjZDIzNzUtMDY0OS00MGI0LWI5NTItODZjNzRlY2ExMmIwIiwidCI6IjZjMWQ0MTUyLTM5ZDAtNDRjYS04OGQ5LWI4ZDZkZGNhMDcwOCIsImMiOjEwfQ%3D%3D) analyze the tech stocks from different perspectives using **Quantitative**, **Fundamental Analysis**, alongside **Technical Analysis** and daily analysis powered by **Artificial Intelligence**.
-After the market close, report is scheduled for a daily refresh, which may trigger email alerts if any.
-Investor will be notified by **email**, if the system detects price anomaly or any trading signal (i.e. BUY/ SELL).
+After the market close, report is scheduled for a daily refresh, which may trigger email alerts.
+Investor will be notified by **email**, if the system detects price anomaly or Buy/Sell trading signals.

 ![Flow](images/flow.png)